CodeScop/Oge-Mai-Field-Guide/balancequests.md

 - **Unlocked by:** Main Quest 2: Underwater Training
 - **Type:** Collection
 - **Requirements:** Deliver 15 Xyplos Ink, 25 Red Dye, and 20 Leafsung Ink
-- **Rewards:** Wardrobe: River Dye Hair
+- **Rewards:** Wardrobe: River Dye Hair https://media.4thewords.com/s3/media/wardrobe/featured/female/wf&#95;featured&#95;siren&#95;hair&#95;blue.png
 - **Recommendations:** Sooooo pretty, the reward.
 Sooo infuriatingly expensive, the Leafsung Ink.
-UPDATE OCTOBER 2019: Hallelujah, Leafsung Ink just got easier to get.
-Go fight the River Goddess till she drops enough River Chests to drop all of it, or fight Arenica and Desert Rudakai until they drop enough Golden Chests and you've collected enough Leafsung Keys from biweekly quests, and yes, that's probably the easiest way; just look at my old advice pre-chest drops:
-  *Let's break this down, since you can only obtain Leafsung Ink by crafting it: that's 60 Claws, 60 Dust, 100 Essence, and 100 Spider Poison.
+Go fight the River Goddess till she drops enough River Chests to drop all of it, or fight Arenica and Desert Rudakai until they drop enough Golden Chests and you've collected enough Leafsung Keys from biweekly quests, and yes, that's probably the easiest way; if you try to obtain Leafsung Ink by crafting it, that's 60 Claws, 60 Dust, 100 Essence, and 100 Spider Poison.
 Oh, and Spider Poison and Xyplos Ink are only available as drops, no shortcuts to purchase them.
-But the hair is so pretty… https://media.4thewords.com/s3/media/wardrobe/featured/female/wf&#95;featured&#95;siren&#95;hair&#95;blue.png (and if you replace that last "blue" in the url with "green", "purple", or "red", you'll see other available colors.)
-Look, go ahead and do Venomous Villains if you haven't already; you'll probably get 20 or so Spider Poison as a side benefit from the necessary battles right there.
+If you do want to do it that way, do the Venomous Villains quest; you'll probably get 20 or so Spider Poison as a side benefit from the necessary battles right there.
 Elemental Power will get you another 5.
 And then… well, good luck.
-(If you go back to the Special Region: Raina Surface Camp, the Steel Boots quest requires a lot of Leafsung Ink, and I skim over good ways to farm ingredients in points Five through Eight.
-And if you catch a glimpse of point Five, this is the quest I'm talking about where Leafsung Ink has a better reward.)*

 ### ** Curious Traveler